hewiefreeman/GopherGameServer/README.md

  - JavaScript: [Gopher Client JS](https://github.com/hewiefreeman/GopherClientJS)

-A Java, C++, and C (possibly more with some help) client APIs will be made after completing the Go server and JavaScript client API.
+The Java, C++, and C (possibly more with some help) client APIs will be made after completing the Go server and JavaScript client API.

 ## Installing
 First install the server: